In support of the nonprofit Morristown Medical Center

 NICU Fund in Honor of Max Bravo

-It has been over two months since our son was discharged from Sam’s NICU to come home.
+Our son, Max, was discharged from Sam’s NICU at the end of September, after a 50 day stay.
 While being pregnant was an exciting part of our lives, the week leading up to our son’s delivery was nothing we could’ve ever imagined.
 Having one son already, we were excited to give him a little brother.